 Israel will pay transaction expenses, estimated to be approximately \$275,000, not including the underwriting discounts.
+The underwriters have agreed to reimburse Israel for certain expenses incurred in connection with this offering.

 Israel has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended, and to contribute to payments the underwriters may be required to make in respect of any of these liabilities.